 social needs-- originally met by pre-Christian cultural patterns-- can lead to discontent in the

 second generation.
 Many nativistic movements resulting in great loss to the

 Church have flourished because of such void creation.

 I have mentioned five specific types of obstruction to

-church planting and church growth which can be caused by bad missionary method.
+church planting and development that can be caused by bad missionary methods.
 The list is by

 no means exhaustive.
 Good anthropological training would help missionaries avoid these